-The Yucatecan gastronomy is an example of the European influence among the pre-Hispanic cultures.
+The Yucatan food is an example of the European influence among the pre-Hispanic cultures.
 The mix of regional ingredients with some from other countries is common among the recipes.
 The cuisine from Yucatan has evolved through time, with different techniques and the special touch of each village.

 The ancient cultures in America used corn as their food base.
-The Mayans in Yucatan cultivated beans, zucchinis for its seeds, Chaya leaves, habanero pepper, and achiote spice.
+In Yucatan cultivated beans, zucchinis for its seeds, Chaya leaves, habanero pepper, and achiote spice.

 The foreign influence

 The Yucatan food received influence from Europe and Asia through different ingredients and techniques but keeping its pre-Hispanic roots.
-From the East arrived garlic, orange, hams, and sausages, while from Europe came lettuce and pork, which is the main ingredient in the Yucatecan gastronomy.
+From the East arrived garlic, orange, hams, and sausages, while from Europe came lettuce and pork, which is the main ingredient in the Yucatan Food.

 The habanero pepper